MicrosoftDocs/sdk-api/sdk-api-src/content/objidl/nn-objidl-imoniker.md

 The <a href="/previous-versions/ms775081(v=vs.85)">IAsyncMoniker</a> interface is simply <a href="/windows/desktop/api/unknwn/nn-unknwn-iunknown">IUnknown</a>.
 (There are no additional methods.)
-It is is used to allow clients to determine whether a moniker supports asynchronous binding.
+It is used to allow clients to determine whether a moniker supports asynchronous binding.

 To get a pointer to the <b>IMoniker</b> interface on this object, call the <b>CreateURLMonikerEx</b> function.